-- 1. Branding should be discreet, feminine and non-medical with emphasis on FP properties - 2.
-Public messaging to make the DPP broadly acceptable and known in communities is vital - 3.
-Inform and deliver DPP by trusted people (CHWs, doctors/nurses, peers) and in trusted channels (clinics, social gatherings, church groups, social media) - 4.
-Help women to cope with and reinterpret side effects - 5.
-Support of male partners in making choices critical public campaigns could play a role
+Research with 210 women and 60 providers & matriarchs in South Africa and Zimbabwe found: Recommendations Women of all ages on neither OCP/PrEP are willing to try the DPP Branding should be discreet, feminine and non-medical - with emphasis on FP properties 2.
+Women will balance side-effects and convenience when deciding whether to use the DPP 2.
+Public messaging to make the DPP broadly acceptable and known in communities is vital Nurses are disinclined to support DPP for some, esp.
+AGYW; more likely to support use in older women Inform and deliver DPP by trusted people (CHWs, doctors/nurses, peers) and in trusted channels (clinics, social gatherings, church groups, social media) 4.
+Locus of sexual decision-making rests with partners/spouses resulting in fearfulness 4.
+Help women to cope with and reinterpret side effects 5.
+Tension between wanting to use DPP discreetly and that the act of being discreet will make the product more difficult to use Support of male partners in making choices critical - public campaigns could play a role